GMDEEP/Javascript-Arrays-and-Loops-Interactive/exercises/03.1-Access-and-retrieve/README.md

 ![How arrays work](https://github.com/4GeeksAcademy/javascript-arrays-exercises-tutorial/blob/5e6a9b1276ed2b7de1b9bb0240105983c170611c/.learn/assets/DbmSOHT.png?raw=true)

 To access any particular item within the array you need to know its index (position).
 The index is an integer value that represents the position in which the element is located.
-Protip: Every array starts from cero (0)!
+Protip: Every array starts from zero (0)!

 # 📝 Instructions